Facts

 Impact of Medical Research

-• #1 ranked public medical school in the State of New York and 58th in the nation among research medical schools (Source: U.S. News & World Report)
+• #1 ranked public medical school in the State of New York (Source: U.S. News & World Report)

 • Part of Stony Brook University, one of 71 members of the Association of American Universities (AAU), the invitation-only organization of the best research universities in North America